-Cottage Creek Boat Launch is located on YCWA owned-land along the southwest corner of the reservoir off County Road 169 approximately 0.1 mile from its intersection with Marysville Road.
-The launch ramp facility consists of a 900 foot long two-lane concrete launch ramp, two vault restrooms (two units each), and a parking area with spaces for vehicles with trailers.
+Cottage Creek Boat Launch is located on YCWA-owned land along the southwest corner of the reservoir off County Road 169 approximately 0.1 mi from its intersection with Marysville Road.

+The launch ramp facility consists of a 900-foot long 2-lane concrete launch ramp, 2 vault restrooms (2 units each), and a parking area with 56 spaces for vehicles with trailers.
 The existing layout at Cottage Creek is due in part to the upgrades completed by CDBAW through a grant from the CDBAW Boat Launching Facility Grant Program.
-The 2005 upgrades included installation of two barrier-free, two-unit restroom buildings (all designed to current accessibility standards), a boat ramp walkway, and a parking area expansion.
+The 2005 upgrades were done with CDBAW grant as part of the CDBAW Boat Launching Facility Grant Program; and included installation of 2 barrier-free, 2-unit restroom buildings (all designed to current accessibility standards), a boat ramp walkway, and a parking area expansion.